Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 visiting florence with marble in white, red, and green trim

 Santa Croce is the largest Franciscan church in the world.
 This 13th-century church is the burial place for the greats in Florence.
-Michelangelo is buried in Santa Croce, as are Rossini, Machiavelli, to name a few.
+Michelangelo is buried in Santa Croce, as are Rossini, and Machiavelli, to name a few.
 Notably, there are 16 chapels as well as beautiful cloisters.

 The 14th-century Romanesque-style building of Palazzo Vecchio

 One of the favourite buildings that I most admired the architecture was Palazzo Strozzi.
 Maybe because was barely visited by tourists, and was a quiet oasis in a busy city.
-But who can say no to those arches and double storey inner courtyard?
+But who can say no to those arches and double-storey inner courtyard?

 This 15th-century Renaissance palace was once home to the richest family in Florence, the Strozzi family.
 It is the inner courtyard, with the second-story balcony that is incredible.
 Today, the palace houses rotating art displays.